manimino/litebox/README.md

  - `ri.find('b == True and string == "okay"')`
  - `ri.find('(x == 0 and y >= 1000.0) or x == 9')`

-If `where` is unspecified, all objects in the RangeIndex are returned.
+If `where` is unspecified, all objects in the Tabulated are returned.

 The syntax of `where` is nearly identical between pandas and sqlite.
 Exceptions:
  - In sqlite, use `find('x is null')` / `find('x is not null')`.